Canada PR Immigration 67 Points Calculator: Six Selection Factors

 Canada 67 point system calculator

-Express entry program manages the profiles of the three federal skilled economic immigration programs:
+Express Entry has three federal skilled economic immigration programs:

 - Federal Skilled Worker Program (FSWP)